sbroenne/plugin.video.nhkworldtv/docs/README.md

 ### 1.4.2.
 Performance

 "Snappiness" was one of my design goals when developing this plug-in.
-Most calls to NHK are cached (requests-cache) for a while so that navigation is faster (defaults to 240 minutes).
+API calls to NHK are cached in memory for a while so that navigation is faster (defaults to 60 minutes).

 Episodes are resolved dynamically when you select them for playback.